sergeimolinari/IDOS-PPP/README.md

   concerning social contracts.
 The dataset is structured to include indicators for the "3P" indexes (Protection, Provision, Participation), with each indicator standardized to a 0–1 scale and weighted based on its relevance to the respective index.
+- The list of aspects included in each of the six elements of social contracts:
+  Protection: collective security (i) against foreign threats and (ii) against acts of civil war; security of individuals/citizens (iii) against physical threats such as alleged or real terrorist and criminal acts and (iv) against political threats by own government; (v) human rights aspects of rule of law (including the law as such, especially the existence and enforcement of human and civil rights); and (vi) security against natural, environmental and other macro risks.
+Provision of economic and social
+  services: (i) infrastructure (communication, information, transport, utilities), (ii) education, (iii) health services, (iv) social protection, (v) poverty reduction, (vi) employment, (vii) economic aspects of rule of law (transparency, fair competition, reliability of government regulation), (viii) a good business climate and (ix) resources in production (e.g. water, land).
+Participation by society in political decision-making by (i) free, fair and secret elections, (ii) open public debates and (iii) free mass media and other channels.
+Citizens’ acceptance of the rule of the government.
+Citizens’ delivery of (i) taxes and other obligations such as (ii) military or civil service, (iii) respect of public order, (iv) engagement in civil society (e.g. neighborly help, support for school child care) or (v) financial donations to social work.
+Deliverables exchanged between social groups and citizens:
+  (i) mutual respect and recognition, (ii) dialogue on conflictive issues, (iii) mutual support (of course, there is some overlap in contents with engagement and financial donations, mentioned already in the previous element, but they also have an intra-societal specification).
+- We also realized that it is difficult to find meaningful indicators for the last three elements, that is, the deliverables provided by and among society in general.
+Some of their aspects are covered by the questions included in the World Value Survey, but only few of their aspects.
+Other databases, such as the Afrobarometer, include more aspects, but they cover only a limited number of countries.
+For this reason, the measurement of social cohesion developed by Leininger et al. (2021) currently contains only data on African countries.
+Therefore, we decided to disregard these three elements in our first move towards measuring social contracts and instead focus fully on the three Ps that governments can give to society.
+We measure thus just the efforts of one side of the social contract; we cannot yet assess how much these efforts impact and depend on the deliverables of the other parties (e.g. the readiness of society to pay taxes, do military service and contribute to other public goods).
+We plan to conduct this second step in another paper.

 # Objectives